-The fair values of cash, term deposits, accounts receivable, accounts payable, accrued liabilities and the short term line of credit for all periods presented approximate their respective carrying amounts due to the short term nature of these financial instruments.
+The fair values of cash, term deposits, investments and the line of credit for all periods presented approximate their respective carrying amounts due to the short term nature of these financial instruments.

-The fair value of the long term debt and lease liabilities for all periods presented approximate their respective carrying amounts due to these financial instruments being at market rates.
+The fair value of the long term debt for all periods presented approximate their respective carrying amounts due to these financial instruments being at market rates.